 On the other hand, in my experience of successfully treating hundreds of smokers, although logic of itself is of little help in quitting, in the case of nicotine addiction (as opposed to the much more difficult problem of alcoholism, for example) it is amenable to understanding of how the mechanism of addiction keeps you smoking.

 There is another aspect to all this.
-Obviously, before you stop smoking you have to start doing it—in spite of all the obvious warnings not to.
-When, then, and why, do you decide you want to stop?
+Obviously, before you stop smoking you have to start doing it, ignoring all the warnings not to.
+Then when and why do you decide you want to stop?
 After you’ve read the health warnings and seen the horrible pictures a thousand times?
 When your doctor tells you that you will die if you don’t quit?
 The unfortunate truth for most smokers, or at any rate those who’ve been doing it for years or decades, is that, in spite of what they may say, they don’t really want to quit.

 Text © Gabriel Symonds